philheller/semantic_decoding/experiments/factuality_prompt/README.md

 ```

 The only parts needed for the generation in line with the experiment is the `get_wiki_from_db` function, which was copied over for simplicity.
 To build the database and for the usage of the FactualityPrompt, the Fever repo is used and a separate environment is created for that (compartmentalization).

+## Env file

+Since the entire setup is not maintained anymore and many things do not work out of the box, I decided to add the `env.yml` file which is my env exported.
+I have not tested this extensively, different OSs may behave differently.
+But this may help to get started.